 The values of all secure settings, reloadable or not, must be identical

 across all cluster nodes.
 After making the desired secure settings changes,

 bin/elasticsearch-keystore add command, call:

-each cluster node, and then issue a
+cluster node, then issue a

-of reloading after each modification.
+call instead of reloading after each modification.